 2.10 Use Responsive Theme

-Google has split the search index into 2, mobile first index and desktop one.
-The mobile searches have surpassed the desktop ones and because of this there is a split, the second reason is that there are a lot of sites that they are not mobile friendly and looks horrible on mobiles and this doesn’t create a pleasant experience for the visitors.
+Google has split the search index into 2, mobile-first index and desktop one.
+The mobile searches have surpassed the desktop ones and because of this there is a split, the second reason is that there are a lot of sites that are not mobile-friendly and look horrible on mobiles and this doesn’t create a pleasant experience for the visitors.
 For Google to index your site into the mobile search you need to have a responsive theme that passed the mobile checks.
 To see if your site is mobile friendly just put the URL in the test tool, it should show be :

 3. Other Factors – 100 points

 In this chapter we will see some other things that you can do to further enhance your WordPress SEO, this is not that much related to WordPress but it is vital for ranking your articles in search engines.